 For more Disney inspired retro ideas, consider Cinderella, Alice in Wonderland, Cruella DeVille, Sleeping Beauty, Little Mermaid or the Frozen sisters.

 “Up” (Couple) – My husband and I are huge Disney Up fans.
-We danced to the theme song at our wedding, had the couple’s chairs as our wedding cake topper, painted the Up house in my daughter’s nursery, and soon will be dressing up as the young Up couple (late ’50s/’60s/’70s clothes).
+We danced to the theme song at our wedding, had the couple’s chairs as our wedding cake topper, painted the Up house in my daughter’s nursery, and dressing up as the young Up couple (late ’50s/’60s/’70s clothes) and their zoo keeper outfits.
 We are such nerds like that!
 Go ahead, steal this idea, its ok.
 Shop 1950s style women’s and men’s clothing.

 Hawaiian / Tiki Costumes (Couple) – A popular party trend in the 1950s was the tropical Tiki room.
 Hawaiian music, drinks, and clothing were what everyone was listening to and wearing.
 This is a fun couples’ costume.
 Women can dress in tropical print 1950s dresses while the men look dapper in Hawaiian shirts.
 Don’t forget to wear a lei and carry a Pina Colada pineapple drink with you!